ExCiteS/communitymaps-help/_en/data-privacy-statement.md

 - object in certain other situations to our continued processing of your personal information
 - otherwise restrict our processing of your personal information in certain circumstances

-For further information on each of those rights, including the circumstances in which they apply, see the [Guidance from the UK Information Commissioner’s Office (ICO) on individuals rights under the General Data Protection Regulation](http://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/).
+For further information on each of those rights, including the circumstances in which they apply, see the [Guidance from the UK Information Commissioner's Office (ICO) on individuals rights under the General Data Protection Regulation](http://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/).

 If you would like to exercise any of those rights, please:
 - email (info @ mappingforchange.org.uk), or write to us